nccgroup/depthcharge/doc/README.md

 This directory contains the source code for Depthcharge's documentation.
-If you're just looking for documentatoin to reference, see
+If you're just looking for documentation to reference, see
 <https://depthcharge.readthedocs.io>.

 ## Dependencies